algosup/2024-2025-project-3-quickest-path-team-2/documents/technical/technical_specification.md

 ### 10.3 Organization

+To ensure the proper verification of the data, we have to transform the data into a Adjacency List to make the edges directional.

 #### 10.3.1.
 Graph Validation

 To check if the data provided by the CSV[^1] is a DAG[^8] we have to use the DFS[^9] (Depth First Search) algorithm to check if the graph is not a cycle.